Skip to content

 Cannes (7 kilometres west), Alpes-Maritimes

 Château de La Napoule stands directly on the Mediterranean shore between Cannes and Mandelieu-la-Napoule, a medieval fortress originally built by the Villeneuve family and restored in the early 20th century by Marie Clews (architect and landscape designer) and Henry Clews (sculptor) into a neo-medieval artistic retreat.
-The Courtyard hosts up to 450 seated, the largest single seated capacity in this collection.
+The Courtyard hosts up to 450 seated, among the largest single seated capacities on the coast.
 The property's position on the water means ceremonies unfold with the bay of Cannes, the Lerins Islands, and the Esterel massif as backdrop.

 The La Napoule Art Foundation manages the estate, founded by Marie Clews in 1951 to honour Henry's memory.
 The Gothic Dining Room, the Salon de Marie, and the cloister provide additional reception spaces.
 Henry's sculptural works fill the gardens.
 Nice Côte d'Azur Airport is 30 minutes by highway; a TER rail stop faces the chateau directly.
 There is no on-site accommodation; guests stay in nearby Cannes or Mandelieu hotels.